vickphat/password-generator/README.md

 <p>If that happens, te user will have to hit the "Generate Password" button again to enter an amount for the number of characters.</p>

-<p>After the user has entered an amount that abides by the parameters that are set.
-An pop up will confirm the amount that the user has entered.</p>
+<p>After the user has entered an amount that abides by the parameters, a pop up will confirm the amount that the user has entered.</p>

 <img src="https://github.com/vickphat/password-generator/blob/master/Assets/images/password-gen4.JPG">

 <img src="https://github.com/vickphat/password-generator/blob/master/Assets/images/password-gen5.JPG">
 <br>

-<p>After that, they will be presented with a series of prompts to ask if they would like certain characters to be included in their password.
+<p>After that, the user will be presented with a series of prompts to ask if they would like certain characters to be included in their password.
 The first prompt will be if they would like to include special characters.
 If the "ok" button is clicked, then it will notify the user that their password will include special characters.
 If "cancel" is click, it will notify the user that it will not include special characters.</p>

 <img src="https://github.com/vickphat/password-generator/blob/master/Assets/images/password-gen6.JPG">